-Public discourse and news reporting on criminal justice often paints a picture that renders invisible the experiences of women, girls, transgender, and gender-nonconforming individuals confined in U.S. federal and state prisons, as well as local jails.
-The prevailing narrative, which is almost completely male, overlooks that not only do women in the U.S. comprise a disproportionate amount of incarcerated women globally, but they are also one of the fastest growing incarcerated demographics.
+Public discourse and news reporting on criminal justice often paint a picture that renders invisible the experiences of women, girls, transgender, and gender-nonconforming individuals confined in U.S. federal and state prisons and local jails.
+The prevailing narrative, which is almost completely male, overlooks that not only do women in the U.S. comprise a disproportionate amount of incarcerated women globally, but they are also one of the fastest-growing incarcerated demographics.

 While the U.S. is home to just 4% of the world’s female population, it accounted for 30% of the world’s incarcerated women in 2017.
 Black women are grossly overrepresented in that group, making up 29% of the country’s incarcerated women despite comprising only 13% of the nation’s female population.

 Over the past 4 decades, the population of incarcerated women has grown by over 800%.
 While this rise is jarring, research shows it has little to do with any change in women’s behavior.
 Rather, it is a result of new policies that have widened the net for what activities can be prosecuted– policies that tend to disproportionately target women.

 For example, over 80% of women in jail are survivors of abuse and many incarcerated women were criminalized as a result of defending themselves against those abusers.
 While every so often, stories like that of Cyntoia Brown or Marissa Alexander break through and enter into the national discourse, their experiences are far more common that many may realize.

 While women, girls, and gender-nonconforming people may comprise a smaller portion of the overall incarcerated population, their experiences of deserve sustained attention because of the unique ways they experience correctional confinement and the specific harms they are subjected to by virtue of their gender and sexuality.